 Unlike many other analytics software, it allows you to own data in raw format, rather than aggregated or schematized.
 This means data can be reused easily and swiftly for new projects and new launches.
-It saves engineering and developer time, and allows your marketing team to work far more effectively when testing new products.
+It saves engineering and developer time, and allows your marketing team to work far more effectively when testing new products and working on .

 Segment takes data from a huge variety of sources, like your apps, email marketing tools, CRMs and sales platforms, and gives you a hub for all your data to flow through and be analysed.
 It allows teams to get a far greater grasp on the mess that data analytics can be, and use their data far more effectively to craft truly personalized user journeys.